MatthieuMordrel/mistra_ai_chattt/README.md

    cp .env.example .env
    ```

-2. Fill in your own values in the `.env` file:
+2. Fill in your own values in the `.env` file or/and your hosting platform's environment variables:

    - `MISTRAL_API_KEY`: Your Mistral AI API key
    - `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`: For Google OAuth authentication